Teletext: Rollout in the United Kingdom

-Following test transmissions in 1973–74, towards the end of 1974 the BBC news department put together an editorial team of nine, including and led by editor Colin McIntyre, to develop a news and information service.
-Initially limited to 30 pages, the Ceefax service was later expanded to 100 pages and was launched formally in 1976.
+The BBC began occasional test transmissions of Ceefax using dummy pages in 1973-4, and by June 1974 it had requested government authorisation to begin formal testing.
+Approval was granted and the BBC news department put together an editorial team of nine, led by editor Colin McIntyre, to develop a news and information service which began on 23 September 1974.
+Initially limited to 30 pages, Ceefax expanded to 50 pages in early 1975 and was expected to grow to a "full magazine" of 100 pages later that year.